wxWidgets/website/docs/faq/osx/index.md

 ### Why can't I set focus to my wxMac application?

 This happens when you don't build your application as a bundle.
-You _must_ create a bundle for OS X applications.
-Please look at the samples makefiles which build bundles under Mac OS X and read [this wiki topic][bundle] for more details.
+You _must_ create a bundle for macOS applications.
+Please look at the samples makefiles which build bundles under macOS and read [this wiki topic][bundle] for more details.

 [bundle]: https://wiki.wxwidgets.org/WxMac_Issues#Building_a_MacOSX_application_bundle